navicore/zet-rss.nvim/README.md

 :NaviReader all          " Browse all articles including read ones :NaviReader search       " Search articles
-:NaviReader starred      " Browse starred articles :NaviReader scan         " Scan your Zettelkasten for RSS feed URLs :NaviReader fetch        " Fetch new articles from all feeds :NaviReader update       " Rescan notes and fetch new articles :NaviReader clear-cache  " Clear all cached data (with confirmation)
+:NaviReader starred      " Browse starred articles :NaviReader scan          " Scan your Zettelkasten for RSS feed URLs :NaviReader fetch         " Fetch new articles from all feeds :NaviReader update        " Rescan notes and fetch new articles :NaviReader mark-all-read " Mark all unread articles as read :NaviReader clear-cache   " Clear all cached data (with confirmation)
 ```

 ### Telescope Commands (Alternative)